We become your trusted advisors and provide personal approach to law.

 Although the IRS is the most brutal collection agency, you still can settle for less than what you may owe!
 This process is generally called an “Offer in Compromise”.
 Many taxpayers are eligible to negotiate with the IRS to pay a smaller amount than what the IRS may say they owe.

-Lots of time the taxpayers handle their own Offer in Compromise, and unfortunately wind up worse off than when they started.
-This is a common mistake due to lack of experience dealing with the IRS.
-Most of the time, the taxpayer makes the big mistake by saying the wrong thing, or being deceptive which could result in facing criminal prosecution for tax fraud.
-This is a very risky.
+Lots of time the taxpayers handle their own Offer in Compromise and unfortunately wind up worse off than when they started.
+This is a common mistake due to a lack of experience dealing with the IRS.
+Most of the time, the taxpayer makes the big mistake by saying the wrong thing or being deceptive which could result in facing criminal prosecution for tax fraud.
+This is very risky.
 Keep in mind that the IRS knows more about taxation and what to look for in a cheater or tax evader than you do.

-Three ways the tax payer can qualify an Offer in Compromise (OIC):
+Three ways the taxpayer can qualify for an Offer in Compromise (OIC):

 The IRS does not think the full amount of tax owed could ever be paid.

 At Tenina Law, Inc., we will negotiate an offer in compromise with the IRS on your behalf.
-Dealing with tax issues are extremely complicated and stressful. you need a tax lawyer who specializes in tax law and has experience in helping people get rid of their IRS problems.
+Dealing with tax issues is extremely complicated and stressful. you need a tax lawyer who specializes in tax law and has experience in helping people get rid of their IRS problems.

 Consider the following scenario: a taxpayer finds themselves in a predicament where they owe the Internal Revenue Service a significant sum of $40,000.
 Unfortunately, their current financial circumstances prevent them from settling the full amount.
 In such cases, it’s essential to note that there is no inherent entitlement to a reduction in income tax payment.
 Nevertheless, the Internal Revenue Code (7122) presents an opportunity for taxpayers to submit an offer, which will be carefully assessed and taken into consideration.